 White dog poo is something people who grew up in the 70s, 80s and a little bit in the 90s will remember on the pavement and garden as something completely normal.
-Nowadays it is never seen – what happened to white dog poo exactly?
+Nowadays it’s nowhere to be seen and even though it sounds really absurd to ask, what happened to white dog poo?

 Why are dog poops no longer white?